thotheod/thotheod.github.io/_posts/2023-10-05-how-I-created-this-blog.md

 ```

 ### Useful commands
-Below I am gathering some of the basics commands I use to test or build my site
+Below I am gathering some of the basics commands I use to test or build my blog.

 ``` bash
 # To run locally the site you need the following command